-”.

-8 The Mines Safety and Inspection Amendment Act 2004 s.
+9 The Mines Safety and Inspection Amendment Act 2004 s.
 85(2) reads as follows:

-“

 (2) An appeal brought under section 52 of the Mines Safety and Inspection Act 1994 but not finally determined before the commencement of subsection (1), may be dealt with and determined under that section as if subsection (1) had not been enacted.